Prosecution of James Comey: Background

-Former president Barack Obama nominated Comey to become the Director of the FBI in June of 2013, and he was sworn in on September 4.
+Former president Barack Obama nominated Comey to become the Director of the FBI in June 2013, and he was sworn in on September 4.
 Among his responsibilities was overseeing an FBI investigation into Russian interference in the 2016 presidential election, a portion of which focused on possible coordination between Russia and members of the 2016 Trump presidential campaign.
 Donald Trump fired Comey on May 9, 2017, and shortly after, Trump said he was motivated by the latter investigation.

 Before he was fired, Comey had been writing notes to memorialize his one-on-one meetings with Trump, and after he was fired, he shared one of them with Daniel Richman, a Columbia Law School professor and friend of Comey's.
 After Comey was indicted, Richman shared that memo with The New York Times.

 During a September 30, 2020, Senate Judiciary Committee hearing into the FBI's investigation of links between Trump associates and Russian officials, in response to questioning from U.S. Senator Ted Cruz, Comey denied having authorized anonymous leaks to The Wall Street Journal for an October 2016 article.
 In a December 2020 letter to the Department of Justice, Cruz wrote that former FBI official Andrew McCabe had said Comey was aware of McCabe's authorization of a leak, contradicting Comey's denials.
 Cruz's questioning of Comey in 2020 addressed both "the Clinton investigation" regarding her private email server, as well as "matters relating to the Trump investigation" about Russian interference.